Waaatza/AutoCutoutBundle/readme.md

 ## Notes

 - Works **only on image assets**.
 - The bundle is still a **work in progress** and may be extended with additional options in the future.
+Use at your own risk!